astroLazybones/crueltyfish/README.md

 *building binary:*
 <br>
-`cargo build --release` (to run binary from terminal, go to the repo directory, then the subdirectory called target, then the subdirectory inside that called release, and run the binary from terminal inside there, **DO NOT DOUBLE CLICK THE BINARY**
+`cargo build --release` (to run binary from terminal, go to the repo directory, then the subdirectory called target, then the subdirectory inside that called release, and run the binary from terminal inside there, **DO NOT DOUBLE CLICK THE BINARY**).
 <br>
 <br>
 *running without binary:*